pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 * Matplotlib
 * Seaborn
 * Scikit-learn
+* Jupyter Notebook

 ---

 ## Project Workflow

+The project follows a complete deep learning workflow:

-1. Dataset loading and path configuration
+1. Dataset loading
-2. Data cleaning and label preprocessing
+2. Image path configuration
+3. Label preprocessing
-3. Class imbalance handling
+4. Class imbalance handling
+5. Class relabelling
-4. Image preprocessing and resizing
+6. Image preprocessing and resizing
-5. Data augmentation
+7. Data augmentation
-6. Train-validation split
+8. Train-validation split
-7. Custom data generator creation
+9. Custom data generator creation
-8. Xception-based spatial feature extraction
+10. Xception feature extraction
-9. BiLSTM-based sequential feature learning
+11. BiLSTM sequential feature learning
-10. Model training
+12. Model training
-11. Model evaluation
+13. Model evaluation
-12. Confusion matrix analysis
+14. Confusion matrix analysis
-13. Sample prediction visualization
+15. Sample prediction visualization
-14. Result interpretation and conclusion
+16. Result interpretation

 ---

+## Data Preprocessing

+The preprocessing stage prepared the retinal fundus images for deep learning model training.

+The main preprocessing steps included:

+* Loading retinal image paths and labels
+* Removing underrepresented class samples
+* Relabelling diabetic retinopathy classes
+* Resizing images to match Xception input size
+* Normalizing image pixel values
+* Splitting the dataset into training and validation sets
+* Applying data augmentation to improve generalization

+---

+## Data Augmentation

+Data augmentation was used to reduce overfitting and improve model robustness.
+Since the dataset size was limited, augmentation helped generate variations of retinal images during training.

+The augmentation techniques included:

+* Rotation
+* Horizontal flipping
+* Zooming
+* Brightness adjustment
+* Width and height shifting

+These techniques help the model learn more general image features instead of memorizing the training data.

+---

 ## Model Development

-The proposed model uses a hybrid deep learning architecture.
+The hybrid model was built using transfer learning and sequential learning.

-### Xception Feature Extraction
+### Xception Feature Extractor

-Xception is used as the base model for extracting spatial features from retinal fundus images.
-It uses depthwise separable convolutions, which help reduce computational complexity while maintaining strong feature extraction capability.
+Xception was used as the base CNN model.
+The top classification layer was removed so that the model could be used as a feature extractor.

+Xception helps capture spatial features such as:

+* Retinal texture patterns
+* Blood vessel structure
+* Lesion-related visual patterns
+* Fundus image abnormalities

-### BiLSTM Sequential Learning
+### BiLSTM Layer

-The extracted feature maps from Xception are reshaped into sequential format and passed into a Bidirectional LSTM layer.
-BiLSTM helps the model learn contextual relationships from both forward and backward directions.
+After extracting features using Xception, the feature maps were reshaped and passed into a BiLSTM layer.
+The BiLSTM layer learns contextual relationships between extracted features.

+This helps the model better understand feature dependencies that may be useful for diabetic retinopathy grading.

-### Classification Layer
+### Classification Layers

-The final layers include dense, dropout, and softmax layers.
+The final classification stage includes:

+* Dense layer
+* Dropout layer
+* Softmax output layer

 The softmax layer predicts the diabetic retinopathy class.

 ---